PREB is a volunteer recognition program based on Employment and Social Development Canada’s National Occupational Classification.

-- Volunteers: PREB recognizes a volunteer’s contributions by highlighting the impact of their work in a formal document.
-This employer-recognized certificate can help with job searching.
+- Volunteers: PREB recognises a volunteer’s contributions by highlighting the impact of their work in a formal document.
+This employer-recognised certificate can help with job searching.
 It uses corporate language to align volunteer experience with job competencies.
 This is great for youth trying to enter the job market and newcomers trying to gain Canadian experience.

-- Non-profits: PREB helps recognize the value of volunteer involvement and increases organizations’ ability to attract and retain volunteers.
+- Non-profits: PREB helps to recognise the value of volunteer involvement and increases organisations’ ability to attract and retain volunteers.
 The Directory of Tasks and Activities can be used to write volunteer position descriptions and performance evaluations.
 It also simplifies volunteer recruitment by helping describe the tasks and skills required for the position, along with any training requirements.

-VBY created some examples of PREB certificates, in the sessions, you will learn to personalize your certificate with your organization brand.
-See the examples by clicking the following links:
+VBY created some examples of PREB certificates, in the sessions, you will learn to personalise your certificate with your organisation's brand.
+See the examples by clicking on the following links:

 Presentations are available to NGOs in Whitehorse and the rural communities by appointment: